kubernetes/website/docs/concepts/configuration/container-command-args.md

 ## Container entry points and arguments

-The configuration file for a Container has an `image` field that specifies the the Docker image to be run in the Container.
+The configuration file for a Container has an `image` field that specifies the Docker image to be run in the Container.
 A Docker image has metadata that includes a default Entrypoint and a default Cmd.